pthom/hello_imgui/README.md

 cmake .. -DHELLOIMGUI_USE_GLFW_OPENGL3=ON      # To use your own version of GLFW (it should be findable via find_package(glfw3)) cmake .. -DHELLOIMGUI_USE_SDL_OPENGL3=ON       # To use your own version of SDL (it should be findable via find_package(SDL2))
 ```

-### Warning, if using the SDL backend:

-Warning for SDL apps under iOS and Android:

-SDL uses a dirty hack in order to _replace your main() function by its own main() function_,
-which will then call your own main !

-Please make sure that the signature of your main() function is *exactly*
-    `int main(int argc, char **argv)`
-and that your main() function returns an int.

 ## Build instructions for iOS